dockstore/azul/.github/pull_request_template.md

 ### Peer reviewer (after approval)

+Note that when requesting changes, the PR must be assigned back to the author.

 - [ ] Actually approved the PR
 - [ ] PR is not a draft